As food culture is huge in Japan, it’s no surprise that there are countless Japanese films and anime that revolve around Japanese cuisine.

 Sweet Bean is a movie with the Japanese pancake dorayaki at the forefront.
 This treat is made of a generous amount of sweetened azuki bean paste sandwiched in the middle of two pancakes.

-Watch this moving Japanese film, which follows the friendship of a dorayaki store owner and a 76-year old woman with a secret sweet red bean recipe.
-As the he teaches her the techniques of dorayaki making, Sweet Bean sheds light onto the important morals involved in Japanese culinary culture, including patience, perseverance, and dedication.
+Watch this moving Japanese film, which follows the friendship of a dorayaki store owner and a 76-year-old woman with a secret sweet red bean recipe.
+As he teaches her the techniques of dorayaki making, Sweet Bean sheds light on the central morals involved in Japanese culinary culture, including patience, perseverance, and dedication.
 Not only does this movie teach you the meticulous yet satisfying process of making dorayaki, but the relationship between the two main characters also pulls on your heartstrings.

-As Eikichi learns his tofu craft from a famous master in Kyoto, he realizes that his tofu doesn't suit the taste buds of the locals in the Edo region.
-Akanezora: Beyond the Crimson Sky, not only brings forth the fact that similar dishes can have significantly different variations around the country, but also educates about the place of tofu in Japanese cuisine and the beauty of its creation process.
+As Eikichi learns the tofu craft from a famous master in Kyoto, he realizes that his tofu doesn't suit the taste buds of the locals in the Edo region.
+Akanezora: Beyond the Crimson Sky not only comments on the variety of regional dish variations around Japan, but also educates about the place of tofu in Japanese cuisine and the beauty of its creation process.

-After you’ve run out of Japanese food movies, you might be wondering if there are other things to do at home.
-Continue your binge-watching session with these Japanese food anime.
+After you’ve run out of Japanese food movies to watch, continue your binge-watching session with these Japanese food anime.

-Here are the top 5 Japanese food anime to marathon while you #stayathome:
+Here are 5 Japanese food anime to watch at home.

 Craving the kind of connection you used to have at your local bar?
 Join the Online Happy Hour in Japan for a virtual cocktail class and a chat with a food tourism professional in Tokyo.

-Every episode definitely features the culinary academy, which is known for food wars where students partake in cooking challenges to showcase their skills.
+The culinary school is known for "food wars" where students compete in cooking challenges to showcase their skills.
 The elaborate acts and unbelievably real-looking dishes will get you into the competitive spirit of Shokugeki no Souma.

-While the anime series targets the younger, female audience with the dash of romance, it’s suitable for everyone to watch, following the competitive cooking and mouth-watering baked goods featured in the anime.
-Best believe that you’ll be craving a pastry after every episode of Yumeiro Patissiere.
+While the anime series targets the younger, female audience with a dash of romance, it’s suitable for everyone to watch.
+With competitive cooking and mouth-watering baked goods, best believe that you’ll be craving a pastry after every episode of Yumeiro Patissiere.

 Named after the main character of the anime, Toriko follows the adventures of a food investigator who aims to find the most unique ingredients in the world.
 His trusted partner, Komatsu, joins in on the journey.
 While it may sound like a peaceful experience at first, expect more than a few fighting scenes in every episode.

-Have a breather from the standard cooking anime and get started on Ben-to, which is mainly about people fighting over the best food offered that day.
-To be more specific, these people fight for the traditional Japanese lunch boxes.
-From this anime alone, you’ll understand that the Japanese don’t kid around when it comes to their bento.
+Take a breather from the standard cooking anime and get started on Ben-to, a comedy/action anime about people battling over the best food discounts offered at the supermarket.
+From this anime alone, you’ll see that the Japanese don’t kid around when it comes to their bento.

-With this list of Japanese food movies and anime alone, you can dive into the culinary culture of Japan, without even hopping on a plane!
+Give these Japanese food movies and anime a watch and dive into the culinary culture of Japan, without even hopping on a plane.
 From the history of ramen and sushi to the significance of lunch boxes, it just goes to show that cultural immersion can still be achieved even when you stay at home.